Force over Distance: Faster than Light

 “We’ll get to it soon enough,” Matt says.

 Chloe tries not to smile.
 “You’re so reasonable,” she whispers, as Rush and Young approach their position.
 “It’s really annoying.”
 She lets her smile go, and it lights up her face.
 She’s got the barest trace of lip gloss on.
-She’s kept it going for almost two years.
+She’s stretched it out for almost three years.

-Matt tries not to think about kissing her as the colonel and Dr. Rush stop in front of them.
+Matt resolutely does not think about kissing her as the colonel and Dr. Rush stop in front of them.

 “Chloe.”
 Rush tries to shake his hair out of his eyes, but it doesn’t work at all.
 “Sorry I’m late.”
-He levels a glare over his shoulder in Young’s direction.
+He levels a glare in Young’s direction.

-Young sighs.
-To Matt’s eye, the man looks exhausted.
+Young sighs, cracks open the bottle of TJ’s electrolytes, and takes a swig.
+To Matt’s eye, the colonel looks exhausted.
 Like he hasn’t slept in a week and needs to, badly.
-He opens the bottle of TJ’s electrolytes and takes a swig.

 “That’s okay.”
 Chloe looks uneasily at Young.
 “Hi colonel.”
 She doesn’t ask him why he’s there, but her face brings the question across pretty good.